dodyg/practical-aspnetcore/projects/net6/README.md

 # .NET 6 (39)

 This section has for .NET 6 new functionalities.
-All these samples require .NET 6 Preview 7(`6.0.100-rc.1.21463.6`) which you can obtain [here](https://dotnet.microsoft.com/download/dotnet/6.0).
+All these samples require .NET 6RC1(`6.0.100-rc.1.21463.6`) which you can obtain [here](https://dotnet.microsoft.com/download/dotnet/6.0).

 * [Hello World](hello-world)

   This is Hello World ASP.NET Core 6 app using the new `WebApplication` instead of `IHostBuilder`.

+## Minimal Routing

+In these examples we are using the familiar `Host.CreateDefaultBuilder(args)` host configuration style to emphasis that the new Minimal Routing feature works in both existing style and also in the new minimal hosting API.

 * [Map](map)